Visual-Knowledge/how-to-npm/README.md

-#This is a documentation file containing all
+#This is a documentation file

-#necessary information for this package.
+#Here is all the necessary information for this package.

 #This is only a test file!